 On many brands of children’s snow boots, you’ll find temperature ratings in the description of the boot, which is presented to help you figure out what your child really needs depending on where you will be, what the weather will be like, and how often you’ll be playing in the snow.
 Kids’ snow boots that come with temperature ratings are actually tested inside laboratories to ensure that their temperature rating meets advertising standards, so this is a good rating to check on when deciding on what snow boots you should purchase for your child.

 Temperature ratings mean the minimum temperature the boots can handle to keep your child’s feet warm and cozy as he or she plays outside.
 If a kids’ snow boot lists a temperature rating of -20 degrees Fahrenheit, that means those boots can keep your child’s feet warm in conditions of up to -20 degrees Fahrenheit.
-These ratings work more as guidelines and you need to keep in mind that other factors can affect how well the boots perform in cold weather—like your child’s health, activities while outside, how often and how long your child is outdoors, the type of socks your child wears, how much your child sweats, and what the weather is typically like outside.
+These ratings work more like guidelines and you need to keep in mind that other factors can affect how well the boots perform in cold weather—like your child’s health, activities while outside, how often and how long your child is outdoors, the type of socks your child wears, how much your child sweats, and what the weather is typically like outside.

 Although temperature ratings work more like guidelines, they do help to provide you with peace of mind when you’ll know about how much cold the boots really can take as the temperature drops during the winter.
 So, depending on where you live and where you’ll be playing outdoors while your child wears his or her boots, you can use the temperature ratings to figure out how much protection your child will receive from the boots you select.

 You’ll also want to take a close look at the soles on your kids’ snow boots to make sure they are fully waterproof.
 Also, if your child slips often, certain brands of snow boots are designed with excellent traction systems in them to help with safety and prevent your child from falling.
-Most of the boots on our list feature rubber soles, and rubber soles are not only waterproof, but known for providing excellent traction and stability while out in the snow and ice.
+Most of the boots on our list feature rubber soles and rubber soles are not only waterproof but known for providing excellent traction and stability while out in the snow and ice.
 So, make sure you select a boot that’s got a waterproof sole with good traction—preferable one made of some kind of rubber material.

 If you know that you and your child will be outside in ankle-deep to knee-deep snow, then you’ll want a boot that also comes with a padded collar for your child.
 A padded collar isn’t always designed into a snow boot to make it look fashionable, but instead offers a functional property that will help keep your child warm.
 Kids’ snow boots with padded collars usually design their padded collars to repel snow from the top of the boot and prevent leakage if you’re walking in tall, deep snow.
 This feature will help keep snow out and also keep your child’s feet warm.

 Another thing you’ll want to look at when selecting a good pair of snow boots for your child is the closure on the snow boots you’re considering.
-While adults can handle a bevy of closure systems on boots, you want something that not only closes well, but is easy for your child to get on and off so he or she can get his or her boots on without your assistance.
+While adults can handle a bevy of closure systems on boots, you want something that not only closes well but is easy for your child to get on and off so he or she can get his or her boots on without your assistance.
 So, depending on how old your child is, you need to decide whether he or she can handle laces, buttons, or zippers—since those are the types of closure systems you are likely to encounter on your child’s snow boots.

 As a standard rule, most children ages four and under can’t handle snow boots with laces since he or she may not know how to tie the laces on the boots correctly.
 However, older children that know how to handle laces and tighten the boots themselves will be fine with laces.
-Children that cannot handle lace systems yet will benefit from zippers, since they are very easy to handle even for young children.
+Children that cannot handle lace systems yet will benefit from zippers since they are very easy to handle even for young children.
 Buttons should be avoided unless they are on the boots for decoration, since many button closure systems are difficult for children to handle and if not fastened correctly, can let snow in, causing cold feet and an unhappy child.

-Q: How do I find the best size in snow boots for my child?
+q: How do I find the best size in snow boots for my child?

-Using the following steps can help you figure out what your child’s size is in this type of footwear, so that those boots will fit your child well.
+Using the following steps can help you figure out what your child’s size is in this type of footwear so that those boots will fit your child well.

-- Have your child stand up and measure each of your child’s feet while he or she is standing up.
+Have your child stand up and measure each of your child’s feet while he or she is standing up.
 Ensure that your child straightens his or her toes and doesn’t curl fingers.
 When you figure out what the size is of the largest foot, you’ll know what size you need to think about.

-- Sometimes, your final measurements won’t seem to perfectly fit one size.
+Sometimes, your final measurements won’t seem to perfectly fit one size.
 If that is the case, then your child falls in between sizes.
 If you discover this about your child, you’ll want to take the bigger of the two sizes, since your child will most likely be wearing his or her boots with thick winter socks, and you’ll have some room to grow.

-- Once you figure out the size of your child’s feet and the types of boots you are both interested in, take your child to the store and have him or her try those boots on.
+Once you figure out the size of your child’s feet and the types of boots you are both interested in, take your child to the store and have him or she tries those boots on.
 If the boots are too tight, you’ll see your child will have trouble easily walking around in the boots.
 If the boots are too large, your child might trip or tell you there is too much room in the front of the boot.
 Plus, if you notice that his or her heel is moving up and down while walking and the boots come off without unzippering or loosening the laces, the shoes are also too big.

 Make sure you select boots that fit your child comfortably, and when he or she tries on the boots, don’t forget to bring along a pair of thick winter socks so you can get the sizing and fit just right for your child.

-Q: What are some features I will need to have for my child’s snow boots?
+q: What are some features I will need to have for my child’s snow boots?

 Besides making sure your child’s boots fit correctly, you want to make sure that the following features are on the boots you buy for him or her:

-- Make sure your child can get his or her boots on and off easily.
+Make sure your child can get his or her boots on and off easily.
 Children enjoy having this level of independence, and it also makes things easier and simpler for you.
 If you’re dealing with a young child, then you’ll want to consider some boots with a zipper so it’s easy for him or her to get the boots on and off, helping your child to learn independence and giving you a break.

-- Make sure you’ve purchased boots that are either water-resistant or fully waterproof, depending on where you live.
-You want to make sure the soles are also waterproof, so that your child’s feet stay warm and dry.
+Make sure you’ve purchased boots that are either water-resistant or fully waterproof, depending on where you live.
+You want to make sure the soles are also waterproof so that your child’s feet stay warm and dry.

-- Make sure the boots have enough traction to help your child grip easily onto the snow and ice, so he or she doesn’t slip and fall.
+Make sure the boots have enough traction to help your child grip easily onto the snow and ice, so he or she doesn’t slip and fall.
 You want boots that help support your child as he or she walks on slippery surfaces.

-- Make sure the boots include a warm interior so that your child is both warm and comfortable when wearing the boots.
+Make sure the boots include a warm interior so that your child is both warm and comfortable when wearing the boots.
 If you feel you need a breathable shoe, then look for boots that have moisture-wicking fabrics on the material.

-- Make sure you check how well the boots fit your child.
+Make sure you check how well the boots fit your child.
 You want your child to have boots that will last him or her, but still function well, so make sure you check on how comfortable the fit is.